The Rogue and the Wallflower

 This Beauty and the Beast Regency historical by a USA Today bestselling author will warm your heart and bring a smile to your face.

-If you enjoy reading second chance, wounded hero, or ugly duckling stories with a dash of suspense, a sprinkle of humor, and spellbinding emotion then you’ll adore Collette Cameron’s tantalizing THE HONORABLE ROGUES SERIES™.
-Buy THE ROGUE AND THE WALLFLOWER and settle into your favorite reading nook for a rousing romantic adventure you can’t put down.
+If you enjoy reading second chance, wounded hero, or ugly duckling stories with a dash of suspense, a sprinkle of humor, and spellbinding emotion then you’ll adore Collette Cameron’s tantalizing THE HONORABLE ROGUES® series.
+Settle into your favorite reading nook for a rousing romantic adventure you can’t put down.

 Though this book can easily be read as a stand-alone, most readers prefer to read the series in order.